 Funnel analysis has become the cornerstone of event-based analytics.
-Most funnel analysis is done by setting up a predetermined sequence of events and then tracking conversion rates at each step.
-On Amplitude, by using our Pathfinder and Behavioral Cohorts features, you can easily identify and set up insightful funnels.
+A funnel analysis is a predetermined sequence of events, through which conversion rates are tracked at each step.
+Using Amplitude's Pathfinder and behavioral cohorts features, you can easily identify and set up insightful funnels.
 This article teaches you how to set up a funnel, analyze data, and take action on the results to improve your funnel conversion rates.

-Funnels should track the flow of users along a critical path on your platform.
-Each funnel step is a distinct action that a user can take on your platform along a flow that you want to analyze.
+Funnels should track the flow of users along a critical path in your product.
+Each funnel step is a distinct action a user can take within a flow you want to analyze.

 For example, if you were measuring an onboarding funnel, you may track the following events: